• Skip to primary navigation

 3. Pour in tomato paste and vermicelli, cover and cook for 5 more minutes.
 Make sure to check the water level on every step.

-4. Make the thickening mixture (tedouira) by mixing flour with a little water.
+4. Make the thickening mixture (tedouira) by mixing flour with a little water to form a flour slurry.
 Pour the mixture in and mix everything well together.
 Check the consistency of the soup.
-You can thicken it more using more flour if you would like to.
+You can thicken it more using more flour if you would like a thicker Harira soup.

 • It is better to use dried chickpeas, but if you can't then you might use canned chickpeas.
 Make sure to add chickpeas towards the end as it will not need much cooking.